Frvnko/CS10/Websites/Images Lessons/README.md

 <body style="background-image:url('clouds.jpg')">
 ```

-### Example: adding the image to the background of a paragraph tag (CAUTION: decreases contrast)
+### Example: adding the image to the background of a paragraph tag (CAUTION: decreases contrast & readability)
 - Adding a background image to a paragraph

 ```HTML